-With open enrollment on the horizon, now is the time to understand the HRA tools changing the employer sponsored benefit market.
-The Qualified Small Employer HRA (QSEHRA) is completing its third year of existence, and the Individual Coverage HRA (ICHRA) is new for 2020 (enrollment begins October 2019).
+With more health insurance options than ever, now is the time to understand the HRA tools changing the employer sponsored benefit market: namely, the Qualified Small Employer HRA (QSEHRA), and the Individual Coverage HRA (ICHRA).
 Below are the pros and cons of QSEHRA and ICHRA to serve as a guide for choosing the best solution.

 - Any business of any size can participate.
 ICHRA is an HRA solution for small business AND mid-size to large companies.

 - Employers can vary monthly reimbursement amounts to different classes of employees.
 These 11 employee classes separate employees into groups by job-based criteria such as hours worked, geographic location, salary v. hourly, and filing class.
 This is particularly helpful for companies wanting to offer a reimbursement to all employees but want to make a distinction between salaried management and hourly and/or part-time.

 - ICHRA can be offered with a group plan, however, the business cannot offer both the group policy and the HRA to the same employee class.
 Note: offering ICHRA with a group plan triggers minimum class sizes.